disuhitarth/vision-assembly-dashboard/WEBCAM_DEMO.md

 ---

 ### **🔥 Pro Demo Tip:**
-*Start with "This is a live camera feed showing real-time AI-powered quality inspection..."*
+*Start with "This is a live camera feed showing real-time automated quality inspection..."*

 **Then watch your audience be impressed!** 😎